Nakakiyo092/edr-data-reader/format/README.md

 # Conversion rules

+A raw value can be converted using the following rules.

-1. Search the value from the "Value table" row.
+1. Search the value from the "Value table" column.
 If found, it's the result.
-2. If not found, convert the value as described in the "Conversion" row, where E and N are:
+2. If not found, convert the value as described in the "Conversion" column, where E and N are:

 * E: Converted value
 * N: Raw value (unsigned integer)